yuvaraj-sherlock/weather-service/README.md

 - Added methods for saving, retrieving, and filtering weather records
 - Included support for querying by date and city
 - Implemented deleteAll() method for clearing data

+- Used Lombok to automatically generating boilerplate code
+- Used Lombok @Slf4j to implement Logging mechanism.